MicrosoftDocs/azure-reference-other/studio-module-reference/train-model.md

 + Recommendation models

-    - If your model uses the Matchbox recommend provided in Azure Machine Learning, use the [Train Matchbox Recommender](train-matchbox-recommender.md) module.
+    - If your model uses the Matchbox recommend provided in Machine Learning, use the [Train Matchbox Recommender](train-matchbox-recommender.md) module.

     - If you are using a different algorithm for market basket analysis or recommendation, use its training methods, in [R script](execute-r-script.md) or [Python script](execute-python-script.md).